How to withdraw from your Royal London pension - UK guide

 One of the ways to check in on your credit history is with a company like ClearScore.
 It’s one of a number of financial technology companies which provides credit scores and reports in the UK.

-But how exactly does ClearScore work?
-Read on to find out, along with info on what you can do with an ClearScore account and how to sign up.
+But how does ClearScore work exactly?
+Read on to find out, along with info on what you can do with a ClearScore account and how to sign up.

 The company specialises in providing consumers with access to their credit score and report, for free.
 But it also acts as an eligibility checker tool, so you can see what financial products you’ll be accepted for.